otaviomrosa/InCollege/README.md

 - **`InCollege-Jobs.txt`** → Job postings storage
   - Stores job postings created
   - Created automatically when the first application is made.
-  - For week 7 testers are using a pre-existing file which will be included in the zip
+  - For week 7 testers are using a pre-existing file which will be included in the zip (the sample input file generates a different InCollege-Jobs.txt)

 - **`InCollege-Applications.txt`** → Job application storage
   - Stores new applications made by users when they apply to a job posting.